dreamcatcher-tech/network/Inbox/2025-01-30 0752 unrolling method args.md

 If payload was not an array, then it is a single object arg.

 Issue is if the payload arg needs to be an array ? in this case we'd need to put it inside an array ?

+In json-rpc, we can do named p

+So openai choosing just a single object is sort of unique.
+If we support rpc style calls, we can have many different ranges.

+If payload is an array

+Or we just call it params